-Pact's chief operating decision maker is the CEO, who has a focus on the financial measures reported in the above table.
+Pact's chief operating decision maker is the CEO, who has a focus on the financial measures reported in the table above.
 As required by AASB 8: Operating Segments, the results above have been reported on a consistent basis to that supplied to the CEO.

 The CEO monitors results by reviewing the reportable segments based on a product perspective as outlined in the table below.
-The resource allocation to each segment, and the aggregation of reportable segments is based on that product portfolio.
+The resource allocation to each segment and the aggregation of reportable segments is based on that product portfolio.

-Reportable segments Products / services Countries of Operation Packaging & Sustainability Manufacture and supply of rigid plastic and metal packaging and associated services Recycling and sustainability services Australia New Zealand China Indonesia Philippines Singapore Thailand Hong Kong South Korea Nepal India Materials Handling & Pooling Manufacture and supply of materials handling products and the provision of associated services Pooling services Australia New Zealand China Hong Kong United States of America India Bangladesh United Kingdor Sri Lanka Contract Manufacturing Contract manufacturing and packing services • Australia
+Reportable segments Products/services Countries of operation cts/services Countries of operation Packaging & Sustainability Manufacture and supply of rigid plastic and metal packaging and associated services Australia New Zealand China Thailand Hong Kong South Korea Recycling and sustainability services Indonesia Philippines Singapore Nepal India Materials Handling & Pooling Manufacture and supply of materials handling products and the provision Australia New Zealand India Bangladesh of associated services China United Kingdom Pooling services Hong Kong United States of America Sri Lanka Contract Manufacturing Contract manufacturing and packing services Australia

-1.1 GROUP RESULTS (CONTINUED)
+1.1 Group results (continued)